Mike-In-The-Cloud/NC-TAP-Challenges/README.md

-# NC-TAP_Challanges
+# Nordcloud TAP Challenges

-Nordcloud AWS TAP Challenges set during training in 2021.
+Nordcloud AWS TAP Challenges set during training in 2022.

 Used to increase shell and python skills